Prom Night (1980 film): Theatrical run

+Prom Night was released in select cities in the U.S. on July 18, 1980.
+Its U.S. theatrical run expanded in the subsequent weeks, with openings on July 25, 1980 in Houston; August 1, 1980 in Cleveland; and August 6, 1980 in Portland.
+The film opened in Los Angeles and New York City on August 15, 1980, with select midnight screenings in the latter.

+In Canada, the film was distributed by Astral Films, who released it regionally in Regina, Saskatchewan beginning August 8, 1980.
+It premiered in Calgary the following week, on August 15, 1980, and in Toronto on September 12, 1980.

+The film received some theatrical distribution in the United Kingdom, screening in Cheshire in October 1980, and in Lancashire, Birmingham, and Worcester in November 1980.
+Screenings began in London on February 5, 1981.
+In Australia, the film opened in Melbourne on December 26, 1980.

 Television broadcast

-In late 1980, Canada's CTV Network paid a record $200,000 for three television airings of Prom Night.
-The film was also acquired for television broadcast in the United States on NBC, who purchased two prime time showings of the film for $3.25 million.
-In order to slightly lengthen the film after nudity was excised for television airings, an alternate cut of Prom Night was crafted by editor Michael MacLaverty.
-The television version of the film features some additional scenes that were excised from the original theatrical cut, as well as extended sequences that had been truncated.
-Among these were a scene in which Mr. and Mrs. Hammond meet with Dr. Fairchild (David Gardner), a psychologist evaluating Mrs. Hammond; three brief scenes featuring Adele (Liz Stalker-Mason), a temporary school secretary who is encountered by Mr. Hammond and Kim, respectively; a sequence in which Jude, Vicki (Pita Oliver) and Kim pass notes during biology class; and Kim returning home and speaking briefly with her mother.
+In late 1980, Canada's CTV Network paid a record $200,000 for three TV airings of Prom Night.
+The film was also acquired for TV broadcast in the United States on NBC, which purchased two prime time showings of the film for $3.25 million.
+In order to slightly lengthen the film after nudity was excised for TV airings, an alternate cut of Prom Night was crafted by editor Michael MacLaverty.
+The TV version of the film features some additional scenes that were excised from the original theatrical cut, as well as extended sequences that had been truncated.
+Among these are a scene in which Mr. and Mrs. Hammond meet with Dr. Fairchild (David Gardner), a psychologist evaluating Mrs. Hammond; three brief scenes featuring Adele (Liz Stalker-Mason), a temporary school secretary who is encountered by Mr. Hammond and Kim, respectively; a sequence in which Jude, Vicki (Pita Oliver) and Kim pass notes during biology class; and Kim returning home and speaking briefly with her mother.

-Seven months after its theatrical premiere, the television cut of Prom Night premiered on NBC, on February 22, 1981.
+The TV cut of Prom Night premiered in Canada on CTV Network at 9:00 p.m. on February 21, 1981, with a U.S. premiere occurring the following night on NBC.
+The film's Canadian telecast premiere was marked by a timing error in which the film started at the midway point.
+After 20 minutes had elapsed, the telecast was abruptly halted and momentarily replaced with an episode of the series Foul Play.
+At 10:00 p.m., one hour after the premiere had been scheduled to start, the film was aired from the beginning, resulting in the network's late-night news beginning an hour later than usual.